What Is a Digital Adoption Platform?

 • Product Managers

-1. CIOs & IT Managers
+1. CIOs, Application Owners, and IT Managers

-CIOs and IT managers are responsible for their enterprise’s IT roadmap, which includes digital transformation, change management, software implementations, and employee IT support.
+CIOs, application owners, and IT managers are responsible for their enterprise’s IT roadmap, which includes digital transformation, change management, software implementations, and employee IT support.
 Here are a few ways DAPs enable CIOs to achieve their digital strategy.

 Modern employees, on average, use 12 applications to achieve their duties and responsibilities.
 This has led to an increase in the need for internal IT and help desk support.